microsoft/playwright/docs/api.md

 - `options` <[Object]> Parameters which might have the following properties:
   - `timeout` <[number]> Maximum time in milliseconds for resources to load, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [page.setDefaultNavigationTimeout(timeout)](#pagesetdefaultnavigationtimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
   - `waitUntil` <"load"|"domcontentloaded"|"networkidle0"|"networkidle2"|[Array]<"load"|"domcontentloaded"|"networkidle0"|"networkidle2">>  When to consider setting markup succeeded, defaults to `load`.
 Given an array of event strings, setting content is considered to be successful after all events have been fired.
 Events can be either:
-    * `load` - consider setting content to be finished when the `load` event is fired.
+    - `'load'` - consider setting content to be finished when the `load` event is fired.
-    * `domcontentloaded` - consider setting content to be finished when the `DOMContentLoaded` event is fired.
+    - `'domcontentloaded'` - consider setting content to be finished when the `DOMContentLoaded` event is fired.
-    * `networkidle0` - consider setting content to be finished when there are no more than 0 network connections for at least `500` ms.
+    - `'networkidle0'` - consider setting content to be finished when there are no more than 0 network connections for at least `500` ms.
-    * `networkidle2` - consider setting content to be finished when there are no more than 2 network connections for at least `500` ms.
+    - `'networkidle2'` - consider setting content to be finished when there are no more than 2 network connections for at least `500` ms.
 - returns: <[Promise]>

 #### page.setDefaultNavigationTimeout(timeout)